 I used hammered silver and glass hurricanes and filled them up with some delicately colored eggs I’ve collected over the years.
 The ends of the white cherry blossom branches are hidden in the eggs.
 I think this helps to make the branches look more real.

 I just had book club and used this tablescape.
 A friend sitting next to me asked if the branches were real!
 I love that!
 I grab up beautiful, almost-real-but-faux blooms whenever I see them!
 They are such a find and a very good investment.

 I’ve collected these from my local Pottery Barn Outlet over the last two years!

-Tiny bird’s nests perched on mercury glass candlesticks gives the illusion of finding a bird’s nest in the branches!
+Tiny bird’s nests perched on mercury glass candlesticks give the illusion of finding a bird’s nest in the branches!

 No tablecloth or runner.
 I’m letting the beauty of the concrete table shine through!

-It was love at first sight when I found this table but I got terrible buyers remorse while I waited for it to arrive at StoneGable.
+It was love at first sight when I found this table but I got terrible buyer’s remorse while I waited for it to arrive at StoneGable.
 I bought it without seeing it first hand.
 But as soon as the nice delivery men set it up in my dining room it was love all over again.
 I have been thrilled with this stunningly unusual table!
-It is the FORSYTHE TABLE from Birch Lane.

 This tablescape has a simple, natural look that is paired with some upscale polished touches.
 I think that is my very favorite way to decorate!
 A lot of classic styling, simple natural and organic with a little bit of upscale luxe.
 Sorta classic/farmhouse/chic!